M0JXD/non-sequencer-fork/README.md

 This is a fork of Non-Sequencer, inteneded as a sister project for Stazed's Non-XT forks.

-Big differences are:
+The differences are:

-Fixed errors for newer C++ standard </br>
++ Fixed errors to build with newer C++ standard. </br>
-Changed to xmake build system </br>
++ Changed to xmake build system. </br>
++ Change instrument directories.

-TODO:
+### TODO:
-Introduce some built-in humanisation options
++ Introduce some built-in humanisation options.
-Add pure FLTK build
++ Add pure FLTK build.
++ Link against Stazed's FL and nonlib.

 ## Reasoning: